rainlinx/cloud-quick-starter/README.md

 # cloud-quick-starter
-Help you building a spring cloud project quickly and easily
+Help you build a spring cloud project quickly and easily